-No provision has been made for patent-related litigation because we believe that it is not probable that a liability had been incurred as of June 25, 2011.
+Based on the nature and status of our patent-related litigation, no provision has been made because we believe that it is not probable that a liability had been incurred as of September 24, 2011.
 We will incur material attorneys' fees in prosecuting and defending the various identified actions.